mridubhatnagar/blogs-backup/cl0j3e77l02bllfnv2kt3hiq9.md

 If the reason for thinking of taking a sabbatical is burnout.
 And, it is not possible to take a sabbatical.
 In my opinion, taking short breaks.
 Reducing the amount of work.
 All these things can help.

 Been there, done that.
 However, I didn't think through to this extent.
+I had someone to fall back on.
+No dependents.
 This is written to think through the process before making any decision if anytime in the future the need arises.
+Life has changed, so has the game.

 Ps: